 Just thirty minutes of vigorous or moderately intense physical activity daily can contribute to your overall health by lowering your heart rate, decreasing bone loss related to osteoporosis and aging, and reducing your risk for heart disease.
 Throwing in some flexibility and balance exercises every day is also recommended, especially if you’re in your 60's.

 Maintain a Healthy Weight

 Being overweight is associated with an increased risk of developing all sorts of chronic diseases and a shorter lifespan.
 There’s really no secret to losing or maintaining weight.
 Daily exercise and healthy eating habits are the true pillars of sustainable and healthy weight management.
 If you’re really struggling to maintain or lose weight, talk to your doctor in Argyle, TX, about preventive care strategies related to weight loss and maintenance.

 Regular consumption of high levels of alcohol could result not only in behavioral issues but increased risk for developing all kinds of chronic diseases as well.
 If you must drink alcohol daily, you should stick to 5 to 30 grams of alcohol if you are a male and 5 to 15 grams if you are a female.

 Smoking is responsible for more than 400,000 deaths every year in the U.S. alone.
 Put simply, if you want to live longer, stop smoking cigarettes or chewing tobacco right now.

 Take control of your life right now!

-Contact the Argyle Family Practice in Argyle, TX, to schedule your consultation with Dr. Christopher Hughes.
+Contact the Argyle Family Practice in Argyle, TX, to schedule your consultation with Dr. Musgrave.
 Call (940) 226-4850 to learn more about our preventive care services.